eyasumecha/Sudoku-game-project/IMPLEMENTATION.md

 concise and well-written and I don't understand the math behind it.
 Super cool implementation though.
-Apparently it's super efficient too, only checks numbers which haven't been checked before so we don't double-check (but I would know, since Pratinav is asleep after pulling an all-nighter and I'd rather defer to his wisdom on this function).
+Apparently it's super efficient too, only checks numbers which haven't been checked before so we don't double-check (but I wouldn't know, since Pratinav is asleep after pulling an all-nighter and I'd rather defer to his wisdom on this function).

 ### `is_num_valid`